munificent/craftinginterpreters/book/parsing-expressions.md

 *   **Be fast.** Computers are thousands of times faster than when parser technology was first invented.
 The days of needing to optimize your parser so that it could get through an entire source file during a coffee break are over.
-But programmer expectations have risen just as quickly, if not faster.
+But programmer expectations have risen as quickly, if not faster.
 They expect their editors to reparse files in milliseconds after every keystroke.

 *   **Report as many distinct errors as there are.** Aborting after the first error is easy to implement, but it's annoying for users if every time they